 - 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
+The results for projects, portfolios, etc. will be known within 15 working days.
 The study programme administration is responsible for announcing the test results.
 The privacy of students will be respected when test results are announced. - 2.
-Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - Inspection is subject to the procedure described below.
-A student has the opportunity to contact the examiner within 2 weeks after the test result has been made available, to schedule an appointment to get inspection on the test (result). - Feedback is given according to the following procedure.
-A student has the opportunity to contact the examiner within 2 weeks after the test result has been made available, to schedule an appointment to get feedback on the test (result). - 5.
-Students will receive, at least once a year, a general letter with a link to the student's current academic accomplishments in Progress and the possibility to get a list of marks authenticated with a stamp and registered signature at the "Onderwijsbureau", room 1.243 in building R1.
-Students may derive right from authenticated list of marks.
+Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
+The student has the right to inspect the test within 4 educational weeks after the results of the test have been announced.
+Via the portal and / or the timetable it will be announced how and when the inspection will take place. - 4.
+The student is entitled to receive feedback within 4 educational weeks after the results of the test have been announced.
+The portal and / or the timetable announces how and when the feedback takes place. - 5.
+Once a year, a student can request a written notification of his / her results from which he can derive rights from the study programme administration.